 The researchers will use this approach to design, construct, and test a prototype microcontroller that they plan to market.
 Their main aim is to obtain a powerful system operation with low-power consumption, which preserves battery and harvested energy.

-st Century Research Leadership Chair in the College of Engineering at the University of Arkansas.
+Di holds the 21st Century Research Leadership Chair in the College of Engineering at the University of Arkansas.